 After planting gently firm down the soil.
 Plants can be mulched, just don’t cover the crown of the plant.

-If planting more than one, space out the gerbera daisy plants to the recommended distance.
-Spacing allows air to circulate between the plants, helping to prevent disease.
+If planting more than one, space out the gerbera daisy plants to the recommended distance 12 to 18 inches apart.
+The 12 to 18 inches spacing allows air to circulate between the plants, helping to prevent disease.

-Gerberas will happily grow in flower beds or containers.
+Gerberas (Gerbera Jamesonii) will happily grow in flower beds or containers.
 Planting one plant in a medium sized container will ensure it has lots of space to grow.
 This then promotes healthy growth.

 Grow Gerbera Daisy Plants – Care

-Once planted this is a refreshingly easy plant to care for.
+Once planted the Gerbera Daisy is a refreshingly easy plant to care for.

-With the proper care, Gerbera Daisies will flower throughout the growing season.
+With the proper care, as you grow Gerbera Daisies they will flower throughout the growing season.
 However in warmer locations flowering may slow.
 This is because of the heat.
 Stick with the Gerbera Daisies and they will resume their abundant flowering habit as temperatures begin to fall.

 Watering and Feeding